 - anything that could use a little nudge to begin

-A Fiction Writing Prompt exploring the word rest to stretch the literary muscles.
+A Fiction Writing Prompt exploring the word box to stretch the literary muscles.
 No rules.
 No word counts.
 Simply write and explore.
+It’s time to let your creative writing skills free.

 Writing Prompt Expanded